redhat-developer/odo/docs/proposals/event-notification.md

 ### Proposed option vs options 2/3

-Hopefully I have sucessfully conveyed the inherent complexity of options 2-3.
-Likewise, if you all have another fourth option, let me know.
+Hopefully the inherent complexity of options 2-3 is fully conveyed above, but if you all have another fourth option, let me know.

-Ultimately, I think this proposal (option 1) cleanly solves the problem, puts the complexity in the right place (the IDE), is straight-forward to implement, is not time consuming to implement, and does not fundamentally alter the odo architecture.
+Ultimately, this proposal (option 1) cleanly solves the problem, puts the complexity in the right place (the IDE), is straight-forward to implement, is not time consuming to implement, and does not fundamentally alter the odo architecture.

 And this option definitely does not in any way tie our hands in implementing a more complex solution in the future if/when we our requirements demand it.